mootools/mootools-core/Docs/Element/Element.md

 Works like [Element:grab](#Element:grab), but allows multiple elements to be adopted.

-Inserts the passed element(s) inside the Element (that will become the parent).
+Inserts the passed element(s) inside the Element (which will then become the parent element).

 ### Syntax: